Lioness100/guess-that-lang/README.md

 # Wait 5 seconds after showing the options before starting to reveal code.
 (Default: 1500)
 guess-that-lang --wait 5000 # or -w

+# Reveal lines in random order instead of top to bottom.
+(Default: false)
+guess-that-lang --shuffle # or -s
 ```

 ## Acknowledgements